The 18 Best New York Food Tours

 Every single tour is different, which will make it easy for you to choose from a selection of menus, activities, times and a variety of stops.
 Take a look at these favorite tours for a jumpstart into your new favorite hobby; and pass on the excitement to friends, family and coworkers so that they too can start planning their next trip or group outing!

-Experience the diverse restaurant scene and charming atmosphere of Greenwich Village with a Secret Food Tour led by a New York native.
-Sample foods iconic to the city as well as the state as you visit bagel shops, alehouses, bakeries, pizzerias, doughnut shops and a spot for a surprise dish!
-Learn enriching history and information on the neighborhood and the venues where you will be dining.
+Experience the diverse restaurant scene and charming atmosphere of New York City with a Secret Food Tour led by a New York native.
+Sample foods iconic to the city as well as the state as you visit bagel shops, alehouses, bakeries, pizzerias, doughnut shops and more!
+You'll also learn enriching history and information on the neighborhood and the venues where you will be dining.

 Nice Guy Tours’ CEO Dante Mercadante offers three guarantees for his food tours: “You will leave full, learn something and have fun.”
 The Lower East Side Tour is excellent for dairy-free diets and will walk you through a bustling neighborhood experiencing a melding of old and new.
 Sample the best local pastrami sandwich and visit delis, doughnut shops, candy stores, iconic eateries and a pickle spot!